InternetMaximalism/intmax2-mining-cli/docs/quickstart.md

    <div align="center">
      <img src="../assets/migrate/m24.png" width="600" alt="Mining CLI"></div>

-To continue, press any key on your keyboard(e.g, Enter).
+To continue with other modes, press any key on your keyboard.